5 Waiheke Island Must-Dos

 Things you Can’t miss in Waiheke Island!

 If there’s one Auckland city escape you can’t miss it has to be Waiheke Island.
-Waiheke brings the best of city life, with good food and good drink, and mixes it with best of island life, with golden sand beaches.
+Waiheke brings the best of city life, with good food and good drink, and mixes it with the best of island life, with golden sand beaches.
 Like many of us, you probably have limited time on the island so make the most of it by choosing some of the Waiheke Island must-dos!

 Out of all the offerings on Waiheke Island, we’ve managed to narrow it down to just five must-dos on Waiheke Island!
 Waiheke Island is mostly famous for its wine and beaches so, of course, they make the list.
-While you might by surprised there are some more wilderness experiences you can have on the island too.
+While you might be surprised there are some more wilderness experiences you can have on the island too.
 Either way, if you need more inspiration, be sure to check out our Waiheke Island – Guide for Backpackers.

 1. Wine tasting on Waiheke

-Waiheke Island is not only one of the most popular wine regions in New Zealand, it’s also one with the best views.
+Waiheke Island is not only one of the most popular wine regions in New Zealand, but it’s also one with the best views.
 Hang out at one of the 20 wineries/vineyards on the island with awesome island views while sipping on local wine.
-Either visit the cellar doors independently, or jump on one of the winery tours taking wine-os around the island.
+Either visit the cellar doors independently or jump on one of the winery tours taking wine-os around the island.

 2. Hike in the Onetangi Reserve

 Waiheke isn’t all about the luxurious wine tasting.
 It has it’s wild side too!
 One of the best places to check it out is in the Onetangi Reserve.
-This forest-filled reserve just behind Onetangi Beach is home to palm forests and giant kauri trees, as well as an abundance of bird life.
+This forest-filled reserve just behind Onetangi Beach is home to palm forests and giant kauri trees, as well as an abundance of birdlife.
 Hike your way through the forests and high onto on open hilltop for awesome views over the island.
 For more information and more walks, head to 7 Wonderful Walks on Waiheke Island.